LaurenAnderson97/SML209-18/reading.md

 <h1>Present tense ER verb</h1>

-To conjugate a ER regular verb in the present tense, it is necessary to:
+To conjugate an ER regular verb in the present tense, it is necessary to:
 <ol>
 <li>Take the ending off the verb infinitive:</li>
 <li>parler → parl</li>